 Chapter One, “A Backward Glance”, from English Cooking: A New Approach by Rupert Croft-Cooke (London, 1960), pp. 17-30:

 “A Partir de 1940”, Jean Cocteau is reputed to have said with a bewildered admiration he no doubt sincerely felt, “les Anglais sont restés seuls . . . avec leur cuisine.”
 To the French whose conception of English cooking has been largely gained from the fare provided in restaurant cars, multiple marble eating-houses and provincial teashops we must have seemed a hardy and heroic nation when after the fall of France we were thrown on our own culinary resources.
-Even today, the foreigner says, when one can eat as well in London as anywhere in the world, we owe it to French, Italian, Greek, Swiss and German cooks food—with one or two notable exceptions like Wheelers, Simpsons and Scotts—not only prepare our food but import their national dishes and use their own names for them.
+Even today, the foreigner says, when one can eat as well in London as anywhere in the world, we owe it to French, Italian, Greek, Swiss and German cooks who—with one or two notable exceptions like Wheelers, Simpsons and Scotts—not only prepare our food but import their national dishes and use their own names for them.

 “There is no English cuisine,” says the returned holiday-maker after a fortnight on the continent, and may even be so rash as to add, “There never has been and never will be.”